irfansofyana/tetengger/README.md

 You maybe realized or have question that how to search the saved content easily because it's stored in GitHub repository?
 Well, the answer is you can use GitHub pages for free to store the content.

 As by now, `tetengger` doesn't have specific built-in Github Pages.
-It's already in the author roadmap but the author currently doesn't have enough time to do it :(
+It's already in the author roadmap but the author currently doesn't have enough time to do it now 😞

 But in the meantime, you can freely use `tetengger-cli` to save the content to your own GitHub pages.
-For example, the author is hosting his second brain using [quartz](https://github.com/jackyzha0/quartz) as the GitHub pages and save every content from `tetengger-cli` to that repository.
+For example, the author is hosting [his second brain](https://irfansofyana.github.io/MySecondBrain/) using [quartz](https://github.com/jackyzha0/quartz) as the GitHub pages and save every content from `tetengger-cli` to that repository.
 You can find more details [here](https://github.com/irfansofyana/MySecondBrain/tree/hugo/content/bookmark).